-The details of recommended activates at each stage is found in chapter 6 of the Annex to MSC.1/Circ.1512.
+The details of recommended activities at each stage are found in section 6 of the Annex to MSC.1/Circ.1512.

 Interoperation requirements for product specifications

-Responsible parties for product specifications that are included in the interoperability catalogue should include the impact on the interoperability catalogue and associated product specifications throughout the lifecycle of the product specification.
-The general principles of Software Quality Assurance (SQA) as found in chapter 4 of the Annex to MSC.1/Circ.1512. should be applied.
+Responsible parties for product specifications that are included in the interoperability catalogue should consider the impact on the interoperability catalogue and associated product specifications throughout the lifecycle of the product specification.
+The general principles of Software Quality Assurance (SQA) as found in section 4 of the Annex to MSC.1/Circ.1512. should be applied.